-THE HISTORY OF SURF-LIFESAVING IN THE
+THE HISTORY OF EHVOR

-In 2020, with the support of Assemblyman Fred Theile and State Senator Kenneth LaValle, the State of New York recognized East Hampton Volunteer Ocean Rescue's efforts by designating it an emergency rescue and first aid squad.
+In 2020, with the support of Assemblyman Thiele and State Senator LaValle, the State of New York recognized EHVOR’s efforts by designating it a first responder emergency rescue and first aid squad.
 East Hampton Town acknowledged EHVOR as an official first responder organization, allowing members to utilize green emergency lights when en route to rescue calls.